 2 jars Barilla marinara sauce (or about 6 cups of your own)

-1 lb.
-Mortadella (I could not find Mortadella so used 2 Italian sausages out of their skins.)
+1 lb. lean ground beef, browned (I used 3 Italian sausages browned out of their casings.)

 Salt/Pepper to taste